MozillaFoundation/foundation.mozilla.org/README.md

 If an issue is reported by Snyk, you have several options to remedy the problem.
 Firstly, the build log should contain a link to the vulnerability report on snyk.io.
 On that page you will find links to the issue or CVE, and information about how to resolve the problem.
 You should start a new feature branch and pull request to resolve this issue before merging any other features.

 ### Unpatched vulnerabilities

 In some cases, vulnerabilities have not been patched - you will need to look at the nature of the issue and then add an exception to the `.snyk` file for it.
 You can install the snyk cli using `npm install -g snyk` and add the exception like so: `snyk ignore --id="SNYK-PYTHON-BOTO3-40617" --expiry="2017-12-31" --reason="No fix available"` (Replace the `id` and `reason` with relevant information).
 The `expiry` flag is an [RFC2822](https://tools.ietf.org/html/rfc2822#page-14) formatted date string that will cause the ignore rule to expire - useful so that we can check periodically for fixes to unpatched vulnerabilities in our dependencies.

+## Mozilla Festival

+The fake data generator can generate a site structure for the Mozilla Festival that can be served under it's own domain, or in the case of review apps on Heroku, where we're limited to a single domain, as a sub-directory of the main foundation site, at `{review_app_host}/en/mozilla-festival`.

+In order to access the Mozilla Festival site locally on a different domain than the main Foundation site, you'll need to edit your hosts file (`/etc/hosts` on *nix systems, `C:\Windows\System32\Drivers\etc\hosts` on Windows) to allow you to access the site at `mozillafestival.localhost:8000`.
+To enable this, add the following line to your hosts file: `127.0.0.1 mozillafestival.localhost`

 ## Gotchas